 Again, the mind is ripe to do this.
 We’d like to be measured and cautious and say “I’m not an expert at this so I’ll find out more,” but that’s not how the brain is hardwired to work.
 By the time the Ideal Gas Law was popularized, people had already made up their mind there was tampering.
 And it’s very, very hard to undo that.
 This leads to the aforementioned confirmation bias.

 Here’s the thing though — the Wells Report did not present strong evidence that concluded the balls were tampered with, or even likely tampered with.
-Amazingly, the report tries to bury this finding by making a bunch of assumptions in an attempt to say that it was possible there was tampering, when the “more probable than not” interpretation from any scientist would have to be the opposite conclusion: that it was more probable than not there was no tampering, and that the ambiguities around game day measurements leave open the possibility of foul play, although even that is stretching it.
+Amazingly, the report tries to bury this finding by making a bunch of assumptions in an attempt to say that it was possible there was tampering, when the “more probable than not” interpretation from any scientist would have to be the opposite conclusion: that it was more probable than not there was no tampering, and that the ambiguities around game day measurements leave open some possibility of foul play, although even that is stretching it.

 Analyzing the Wells Report Data

 This issue has been discussed in great detail, but I want to translate some numbers to demonstrate why the Wells language is the opposite of what it should be based on the data.
 The Exponent team commits all sorts of scientific faux pas, such as presenting p-values based on a nonsensical dataset that is literally the best looking data they have to support tampering.
 (Amazingly, despite all their assumptions, this is the only area of the report they perform such statistical tests.)